 We expect to spend substantial capital to complete the development of, seek regulatory approvals for, and commercialize IMVT-1401.
-These expenditures will include costs associated with the HanAll Agreement, pursuant to which we are required to reimburse HanAll for half of budgeted research and development costs incurred by them with respect to IMVT-1401 (up to an aggregate reimbursement amount of \$20.0 million), make payments in connection with the achievement of certain regulatory milestones prior to generating any product sales (including the initiation of certain clinical trials for IMVT-1401), make significant further payments upon the achievement of certain sales milestones and make tiered royalty payments in connection with the commercial sale of IMVT-1401, if approved.
+These expenditures will include costs associated with our license agreement with HanAll, or the HanAll Agreement, pursuant to which we are required to reimburse HanAll for half of budgeted research and development costs incurred by them with respect to IMVT-1401 (up to an aggregate reimbursement amount of \$20.0 million), make payments in connection with the achievement of certain regulatory milestones prior to generating any product sales (including the initiation of certain clinical trials for IMVT-1401), make significant further payments upon the achievement of certain sales milestones and make tiered royalty payments in connection with the commercial sale of IMVT-1401, if approved.

 We will require additional capital to complete the development and potential commercialization of IMVT-1401.
 Because the length of time and activities associated with successful development of our product candidate are highly uncertain, we are unable to estimate with certainty the actual funds we will require for development and any approved marketing and commercialization activities.
-Additional capital may not be available in sufficient amounts or on reasonable terms, if at all, and our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.
 Our future funding requirements, both near- and long-term, will depend on many factors, including, but not limited to:

-- the timing, progress, costs and results of our clinical trials for IMVT-1401, including our clinical trials of IMVT-1401 for the treatment of MG, TED and WAIHA; - the outcome, timing and cost of meeting regulatory requirements established by the FDA and other comparable foreign regulatory authorities; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending potential intellectual property disputes, including patent infringement actions brought by third parties against us or any of our current or future product candidates; - the cost of future product candidates or technologies that we may acquire or in-license; - the effect of competing market developments; - the cost and timing of completion of commercial-scale and other manufacturing activities; - the cost of establishing sales, marketing and distribution capabilities for IMVT-1401 or any future product candidate in regions where we choose to commercialize such product candidate on our own; and - · the initiation, progress, timing and results of our commercialization of our product candidate, if approved for commercial sale.
+- the initiation, timing, progress, costs and results of our clinical trials for IMVT-1401, including our planned clinical trials of IMVT-1401 for the treatment of MG, GO and WAIHA; - the outcome, timing and cost of meeting regulatory requirements established by the FDA and other comparable foreign regulatory authorities: - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending potential intellectual property disputes, including patent infringement actions brought by third parties against us or any of our current or future product candidates; - the cost of future product candidates or technologies that we may acquire orin-license; - the effect of competing market developments; - the cost and timing of completion of commercial-scale and other manufacturing activities; - the cost of establishing sales, marketing and distribution capabilities for IMVT-1401 or any future product candidate in regions where we choose to commercialize such product candidate on our own; and - the initiation, progress, timing and results of our commercialization of our product candidate, if approved for commercial sale.